Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: Conclusion

 \section{Conclusion}

-In this work, we make significant developments in multi-task learning (MTL) security through novel attack design, empirical exploration with multi-task models and robustness analyses.
-We first analyzed naïve adaptions of single task white-box attacks to the MTL domain and experimentally demonstrated their ineffectiveness.
-We then developed a new framework, Dynamic Gradient Balancing Multi-task Attack (\pjn{}), to effectively attack all tasks in multi-task models.
-On models trained on the NYUv2 and Tiny-Taskonomy datasets, \pjn{} achieves the highest overall average relative performance (attack strength) and is the strongest attack on 7 out of 8 models for both datasets.
-We further analyzed the adversarial transferability of MTL adversarial examples and discovered a new phenomenon: task sharing can lead to increased adversarial transferability.
-Lastly, from the defense side, we adversarially trained multi-task models in a new approach, which we coined FAT \pjn{}.
-However, \pjn{} is still the most effective attack, even on these multi-task models, showcasing its effectiveness as a benchmark for analyzing future MTL defenses.
-Through our extensive analyses, experimentation, and attack and defense design, we advance the field of MTL adversarial machine learning.
+This work makes significant contributions in understanding the adversarial robustness of multi-task learning (MTL).
+We first analyzed adaptions of single task white-box attacks to the MTL domain and experimentally demonstrated their ineffectiveness.
+We then developed a new attack framework \pjn{} to effectively attack all tasks in multi-task models.
+On models trained on the NYUv2 and Tiny-Taskonomy datasets, \pjn{} achieves the highest overall attack strength and is the strongest attack on 6 out of 8 models for both datasets.
+From the defense side, we also adversarially trained multi-task models called FAT \pjn{}. \pjn{} is the most effective attack, even on these multi-task models.
+We further analyzed the adversarial transferability of MTL adversarial examples and discovered a new phenomenon: Task sharing can lead to increased adversarial transferability.
+By highlighting the adversarial vulnerability, our work advocates for future research into developing robust and secure multi-task vision models for safety-critical applications.
+Another interesting extension of this work is to adapt \pjn{} to attack large-scale multimodal foundation models—such as GPT-4o or Gemini—which typically operate in black-box or API-limited settings.
+This presents a non-trivial challenge, as it requires extending \pjn{} beyond white-box supervision and designing new strategies for gradient-free multi-task attacks.